Timurid Empire: Turan

+Iran-o-Turan

-In the literature of the Timurid era, the realm was formally referred to as Iran-o-Turan in the same manner that the words 'Turk' and 'Tajik' were paired together.
+According to Beatrice Manz, in the literature of the Timurid era the realm was formally referred to as Iran-o-Turan in the same manner that the words 'Turk' and 'Tajik' were paired together.
 The border between the two areas was considered to be at the Oxus River.
 Both terms were concerned with imperial traditions, Iran being Persian and Perso-Islamic, and Turan with the steppe empires of the Turks and the Mongols.
+Joo Yup Lee explains that in Mongol and post-Mongol era "Turk" was used in contrast to "Tajik", with the former denoting Inner Asian nomadic groups and the latter referring to sedentary Iranian-speaking populations, in this usage, "Turk" could encompass Mongols and did not imply a non-Mongol or pre-Mongol Turkic descent or a Turkic identity like in the modern sense.

+Mongol

+Contemporary observers often described Timur's dominion using terminology associated with the Mongol imperial world.
+The historian Ibn Khaldun, who met Timur in Damascus in 1401, referred to him as "the sultan of the Mongols and Tatars" and described the language of his court as al-lisān al-Mughūlī ("the Mongol language").

+The Castilian envoy Ruy González de Clavijo, who visited Samarkand in 1404, referred to Timur's realm as Mugalia ("Mongolia") in his embassy account.

+Other

 Mawarannahr (ما وراء النهر) also appears as the name of the realm.

-According to Shia authors, the ruling dynasty of the Timurids was called Gurkani (Gurkāniyān).
+According to Shi'a authors, the ruling dynasty of the Timurids was called Gurkani (Gurkāniyān).
 Gurkani means 'son-in-law', a title applied by Timur to help legitimise his rule as he could not claim Genghisid descent.
 To this end, he married a Genghisid princess, Saray Mulk Khanum.